-Commodity prices remained strong during the second quarter of 2022, sustaining levels reached at the end of the first quarter as increased commodity demand has continued to outpace increased supply.
-Worldwide commodity demand continues to exceed pre-pandemic levels as the impact from COVID-19 has subsided and economies have returned to a more normal level of activity.
-Supply has been constrained and pricing has been affected, in part, by the impact of the Russian-Ukrainian military conflict on global commodity and financial markets, and the resulting effect of sanctions by the European Union, United Kingdom and U.S. on imports of oil and gas from Russia.
-Supply has also been restrained, to a degree, by the continued cooperation of OPEC+ and its commitment to steady and predictable production increases throughout 2022.
+Commodity prices remained strong during the third quarter of 2022, sustaining levels reached at the end of the first quarter as increased commodity demand has continued to outpace relative supply.
+While recessionary concerns have placed some downward pressure on commodity prices, causing oil and gas prices to retreat from their earlier highs in 2022, worldwide commodity demand continues to exceed pre-COVID-19 pandemic levels.
+Although supply has increased, it has been constrained and pricing has been affected, in part, by the impact of the Russian-Ukrainian military conflict on global commodity and financial markets, and the resulting effect of sanctions by the European Union, United Kingdom and U.S. on imports of oil and gas from Russia, as well as a recent announcement by OPEC+ of oil production cuts of two million barrels per day beginning in November of 2022.
 However, because any of the above factors could suddenly change or reverse, global commodity and financial markets remain subject to heightened levels of uncertainty and volatility, and future disruptions and industry-specific impacts could result.